addvinf/dh2465/backend/supabase_sql/README.md

   - Ensure `:type` is one of `compensations|monthly_retainer|personnel`.
 - Empty/missing columns on insert:
   - Only expected columns are persisted.
 Missing keys are stored as `null` on bulk upload.
+  - For `personnel`, `added_to_fortnox` defaults to `false` when missing.
+  - Duplicate personnel email:
+    - Single-row insert returns `409` with a warning if a row with the same email already exists.
+    - Bulk upload will fail on duplicates due to the unique index on lower(`E-post`).
+If you prefer to skip duplicates during bulk load, ask to enable an upsert/ignore strategy.

 ---
 For questions or for a ready-to-import Postman collection, ask your dev assistant to generate it based on this guide.